valayDave/arxiv-miner/docs/core_components.md

 ## Mining and Parsing
 [arxiv_miner/mining_engine.py](https://github.com/valayDave/arxiv-miner/blob/oss-release/arxiv_miner/mining_engine.py) consists of a process that mines papers which get scraped. [paper.py](https://github.com/valayDave/arxiv-miner/blob/oss-release/arxiv_miner/paper.py) consists of the `ArxivPaper` class.
 This class extracts LaTeX source repository from remote source.
 Each LaTeX source repository is parsed to create a "Structure Tree" of the research document.
 The Structure tree is created using [tex2py](https://github.com/alvinwan/tex2py).
 The Structure tree helps correlate the structure of latex document.

 The structure tree is then used to create a `Section` object.
-More information about `Section` object can be found in [Core Structures](structures.md#Section) The text within each Fragment is populated by using the [opendetex library](https://github.com/pkubowicz/opendetex).
+More information about `Section` object can be found in [Core Structures](structures.md#Section) The `text` within each `Section` is populated by using the [opendetex library](https://github.com/pkubowicz/opendetex).
 The opendex library helps filter text information from individual tex files.
-A hacky algorithm correlates the text with Structure Tree to create a `Section`.
+A hacky algorithm based on number of tex files correlates the text with Structure Tree to create a single `Section`.

 Instructions to mine papers after scraping and index into Elasticsearch are provided [here](deployment_scripts.md#data-mining-and-storage).